Postbaccalaureate Licensure in Math/Science, 5-8

 Required field experience.

 This course explores supportive, preventative, and proactive approaches to addressing the social and academic behaviors of students with disabilities and other diverse populations.
 Strategies for developing a positive classroom climate to support social and emotional development, including trauma and anxiety, will be central to the learning of the course.
-A variety of approaches, including the connection between communication & behavior, identifying contributing factors to challenging behavior, functional behavioral assessment (FBA), and behavior support plans, will be explored.
+A variety of approaches, including the connection between communication & behavior, identifying contributing factors to challenging behavior, FBA, and behavior support plans will be explored.

-This course provides an opportunity to unpack academic content areas through action/inquiry research and will assist teacher candidates in developing professional voice through the inquiry process.
-Inquiry and action research provides educators, administrators, and community leaders a method to study classroom challenges using an emic, or “insider” perspective to investigate and improve their practice.
+This three-credit course provides an opportunity to unpack the perspective of various academic content areas through action/inquiry research.
+This course will assist teacher candidates in developing professional voice through the inquiry process.
+Inquiry and action research provides educators, administrators, and community leaders a method to study classroom challenges using an emic, or “insiders” perspective in order to investigate and improve their practice.
 This course will provide teacher candidates with the knowledge and skills needed to use action/inquiry research as a basis to make curricular and instructional decisions both school-wide and at the classroom level, and develop an action research project to address a school or classroom issue.

 This course examines the role of school in adolescents’ identity development, middle school/middle level education and philosophy, including the historical context to current best practice.
 Emphasis is on the adolescent brain, the developmental, emotional, and intellectual traits of the diverse adolescent learner, and resulting implications for teaching and learning.
 Adolescent learners are examined in and out of school contexts, with an emphasis on diversity, culture, and inclusivity and historically minoritized groups.